 You will need to declare this in the security clearance process.

 What is the starting APS level and salary?

-When will I get posted?
+When will I be posted overseas?

 For many staff, overseas service is a rich and rewarding part of their career.
 However, there is more to working at DFAT than overseas postings.
-The majority of your career will be spent in Canberra working with and focusing on international issues affecting Australia.
+The majority of your career will be spent in Canberra, working and focusing on international issues affecting Australia.